adili0505/Demo/README.md

-# Demo
-Learning how to analyze time series data sets
+The primary purpose of this repo is to learn how to analyze time series data sets.